IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ### Update the OpenShift Container Platform global pull secret

-1. From the Red Hat OpenShift console, select the "Administrator" perspective, go to "Workloads > Secrets".
+1. From the Red Hat OpenShift console, select the "Administrator" perspective, and then "Workloads > Secrets".

 2. Select the project "openshift-config".